novas2061/Tetris/README.md

 A Tetris game written in C++, using the SDL2 for visual implementation.

 # Setup
-- Download all files and open main.cpp with Codeblocks, then hit Build and run.
+- Download all files and open tetris.cbp with Codeblocks, then hit Build and run.
 - Requirements: SDL2 installation.

 # Project Status